NHSDigital/bcss-playwright/CONTRIBUTING.md

     - [Package management](#package-management)
   - [Last Reviewed](#last-reviewed)

-## General Principals
+## General Principles

 ### Use Playwright and pytest documentation as our standard

-When contributing to this project, we should by default following the guidance outlined in the [Playwright](https://playwright.dev/python/docs/api/class-playwright) and [pytest](https://docs.pytest.org/en/stable/) documentation in the first instance to ensure our code remains as close to the recommended standard as possible.
+When contributing to this project, we should be following the guidance outlined in the [Playwright](https://playwright.dev/python/docs/api/class-playwright) and [pytest](https://docs.pytest.org/en/stable/) documentation in the first instance to ensure our code remains as close to the recommended standard as possible.